rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

   appear to have licensed or copies the serial interface from Xantech.
 Both Monoprice and Dayton Audio use a version of the Xantech multi-zone controller protocol.

-While Xantech/Monoprice/Daytona Audio amplifiers support expanding the number of zones by connecting two (or three) amplifiers together, the Xantech Serial Bridge enables an "unlimited" number of amplifiers to be added to a system and controlled via a REST interface.
-In this case, for each amplifier a separate Xantech Serial Bridge should be instantiated with a separate serial cable connected to each amplifier.
+While Xantech, Monoprice, and Daytona Audio amplifiers support expanding the number of zones by connecting two (or three) amplifiers together, the Xantech Serial Bridge enables an "unlimited" number of amplifiers to be controlled via a REST interface.
+In this case, a separate Xantech Serial Bridge should be instantiated with a separate serial cable connected to each amplifier.

 ## Installation